 The reason for this is that Barolo has a rose petal-like perfume on the nose, however, when you sip it, it has a tannic smack that hits you like a ton of bricks.

-Nebbiolo, the grape used to made Barolo, is thin skinned, much like the Pinot Noir grape, meaning you get a somewhat light coloured wine compared to its astringent tannin and high acidity bite.
-Just look how light the wine you see below is!
+Nebbiolo, the grape used to make Barolo, is thin-skinned, much like the Pinot Noir grape, meaning you get a somewhat light coloured wine compared to its astringent tannin and high acidity bite.
+Just look how light the wine you see above is!

 Barolo and Food Pairing

 Piedmont, where Barolo hails, is a land of rich food, full of pungent truffles, wild mushroom risottos, Toma Cheeses, and game dishes.
 And it’s no surprise that Barolo loves these foods.